dgagn/diagflow.nvim/readme.md

 # diagflow.nvim

-**diagflow.nvim** is a Neovim plugin that displays LSP diagnostics in a floating window at the top right of your screen.
+**diagflow.nvim** is a Neovim plugin that displays LSP diagnostics in a virtual text at the top right of your screen.
 This plugin only displays diagnostics for the line under your cursor, providing a clean and distraction-free coding environment.
 It is similar to how helix does the diagnostics management.

 ## Example